larr97/portfolio-project/documents/SDD.md

 - **Projects Subsystem – GetProjects**
   This service retrieves and provides a list of portfolio projects for display.
 It sources data from preloaded or static resources and ensures users can view project content even in degraded network conditions.

+- **Projects Subsystem – GetProjectsSlugs**
+  This service retrieves a list of all project slugs, providing the unique, URL-friendly identifiers for each project.
+It is primarily used by the Project-Detail-Guard to validate that a requested project-detail route corresponds to an existing project, ensuring safe navigation and preventing access to invalid URLs.

 - **Routing Subsystem – RouterLink**
   This subsystem uses Angular’s built-in Router and the [`RouterLink`](https://angular.dev/api/router/RouterLink) directive to manage navigation within the application.
 [Routes](https://angular.dev/api/router/Route) are declared in `app.routes.ts`, and the RouterLink directive is applied directly in templates to enable smooth, declarative navigation between views.
 It automatically updates the URL, renders the corresponding component, and handles fallback scenarios (e.g., wildcards for invalid routes).

+- **Routing Subsystem – routerState.snapshot**
+  This service accesses the current state of the Angular Router at a given moment.
+It provides a snapshot of active routes, parameters, and data, allowing other subsystems (e.g., language or title management) to synchronise content and behaviour with the current navigation state.

 - **Resume Subsystem – DownloadResume**
   This service enables users to download the author's resume in a selected format.
 It supports straightforward content delivery while handling potential download issues gracefully.

 - **Theming Subsystem – ChangeTheme**
   This service handles user requests to switch between visual themes, such as light and dark mode.
 It updates the interface accordingly and ensures the selection persists across sessions using local storage mechanisms when available.

+- **Language Subsystem – GetCurrentLanguage**
+  This service retrieves the currently active language setting used by the application.
+It ensures subsystems such as routing, title management, and content rendering always align with the user’s language preference, providing a consistent multilingual experience.

 - **Language Subsystem – ChangeLanguage**
   This service allows users to switch the interface language.
 It updates displayed text dynamically and maintains language preferences between visits, defaulting to a primary language if needed.